-Amankora Thimphu Lodge is a Himalayan forest escape above Bhutan’s sleepy capital, offering a cedar-scented Aman spa and stacks of spirit-lifting activities.
-De-stress with yoga at daybreak, go all Game of Thrones with traditional archery, or take a picnic to a Buddhist monastery in the hills – and cap each uplifting day with a candle-lit soak by the bukhari wood stove in your suite.
-The intimate, wood-panelled restaurant whips up Thai broths and seasonal Western classics alongside signature drinks, all included in your stay.
+Fortress-inspired Amankora Thimphu Lodge is a supremely serene retreat in virgin pine forest above Bhutan’s easy-going capital.
+Whether you want to be pampered or just ‘be’, the cedar-scented spa has you covered (usually in warm, plant-infused oil).
+Rise early for yoga at daybreak, go all Game of Thrones with traditional archery, or pack a picnic for a mini-pilgrimage to a Buddhist monastery – and at the end of each uplifting day, slip into your candle-lit bathtub and cosy up by the bukhari wood stove.
+You’ll be fed and watered at the intimate restaurant and bar, which whips up Thai broths and seasonal Western classics alongside signature cocktails.

 Noon, check-in 2pm, but both are flexible, subject to availability.